 Church of the Presidents, 1991.
-All seven presidents worshiped here.
+All seven presidents to visit LB also worshiped here.

 Church of the Presidents, 2000s.
 Consecrated as the St. James Episcopal chapel in June 1879, services stopped in 1953.

 Church of the Presidents sketch, 1964.
 The building was saved from a wrecker’s ball in 1999 by the Long Branch Historical Museum membership.